jentery/391/index.md

 ## Science Fiction

 What's science fiction?
 How does it behave?
-How does it correspond with forms of transport or travel?
+How does it correspond with forms of transport and travel?
 We'll return to character customization and worldbuilding, too.

 Examples: *Universal Paperclips*, *Portal 2*, and *Eliza*